AlexJWayne/Lysertron/README.md

 You should see the `example` layer as a spinning, color changing, cube as the foreground over random mid ground and background layers.

-Now you can tweak the content of the files in the `example` directory, and figure out how things work in the Echotron.
+Now you can tweak the content of the files in the `example` directory, and figure out how things work in the Lysertron.

 ## Adding your own music

-Echotron music must be pre-processed by **Echonest**.
+Lysertron music must be pre-processed by **Echonest**.

 1. [Signup for an Echonest API key](http://developer.echonest.com/account/register)
 2. Copy `echonest.example.json` to `echonest.json`.